Syneora fractata (Walker, 1862)

 (Photo: courtesy of Cathy Powers, Brisbane Ranges, Victoria)

-The adult moths of this species are brown with wavy dark and pale lines across each wing, and a T mark or tiny face with a moustache on the thorax.
+The adult moths are brown with wavy dark and pale lines across each wing, and a T mark or tiny face with a moustache on the thorax.
 The wingspan is about 3 cms.

 Syneora fractata